hrynko/vue-pdf-embed/README.md

 ## Compatibility

-This package is compatible with both Vue 2 and Vue 3, but is delievered in separate builds.
-Use `dist/vue2-pdf-embed.js` for Vue 2 and `dist/vue3-pdf-embed.js` for Vue 3.
-The default export of the package is for Vue 3.
+This package is compatible with both Vue 2 and Vue 3.
+The default exported build is for Vue 3, but `dist` directory also contains a build for Vue 2 (`dist/vue2-pdf-embed.js`).
+See the example in [Usage](#usage) section.

 ## Installation